 Remember, it's best to never drink or use drugs and drive.
 Select a designated driver ahead of time who will stay sober.
 If you are impaired and don't have a designated driver, use a taxi, call a sober friend or family member, or use public transportation.
 Finally, if you happen to see a drunk driver on the road, call 911.

-Get a Handle on Your DUI Case with a Free Case Review
+Get a Handle on Your DUI Case: Contact an Attorney Today

 Although drunk driving is quite common, as far as criminal charges are concerned, it is taken very seriously.
 If you have been charged with a DUI in Philadelphia, a good attorney can challenge the evidence and make sure you get the best outcome possible.
-Find out more about the legal merits of your case with a free review by a Pennsylvania defense attorney.
+Find out more about the legal merits of your case by meeting with a Pennsylvania DUI attorney today.

 Contact a qualified attorney.